Erlkoenigs/computercraft/README.md

 The turtle will not return after it is finished.

-If it is out of material, it will until it isn't.
+If it is out of material, it will wait until it isn't.

 Usage:
 * fuel in first slot